ebzzry/ebzzry.github.io/emacs-pairs.md

 Managing paired characters like parentheses, braces, brackets, quotation marks, angle brackets, and other conceivable pair-able characters has always been a pain.
-Paredit, solves that problem partially, but it still misses some key points.
-In the code samples below, the `^` symbol represents point:
+Other packages solve that problem partially.
+However, they it still miss several points.
+In the code snippets below, the `^` symbol will be used to represent point:

 ### Basics

-In Smartparens, when you input a pair-able character:
+In smartparens, when you input a pair-able character:

 ```clojure